salesforce/warp-drive/README.md

 - version 1.3: provides the auto scaling tools to achieve the optimal throughput per device.
 - version 1.4: supports the distributed asynchronous training among multiple GPU devices.
 - version 1.6: supports the aggregation of multiple GPU blocks for one environment replica.
-- version 2.0: supports the dual backends of both CUDA C and JIT compiled Numba.
+- version 2.0: supports the dual backends of both CUDA C and JIT compiled Numba. [(Our Blog article)](https://blog.salesforceairesearch.com/warpdrive-v2-numba-nvidia-gpu-simulations/)

 Together, these allow the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.